samjd-zz/linkedin_ssi_booster/README.md

 ## 🖼️ Image Generation with FLUX.1 (Alex Grey Enhancement)

 Generate persona-aligned visual content using FLUX.1-schnell locally.
-The Alex Grey Avatar Enhancement adds aesthetic guidance to ensure generated images match the project's visual identity.
+The Alex Grey Avatar Enhancement is the style layer that keeps generated images aligned with the project's visual identity.

 **Current status:** FLUX.1 integration complete; persona aesthetic tuning in progress (see [ROADMAP.md](ROADMAP.md)).